apcamargo/ictv-mmseqs2-protein-database/README.md

 python scripts/fix_taxdump.py
 ```

-A pre-built ICTV taxdump is provided in this repository.
-Simply decompress the `ictv_taxdump.tar.gz` file.
+For convenience, this repository includes a pre-built ICTV taxdump.
+To use it, simply extract the `ictv_taxdump.tar.gz` file instead of generating it from scratch.

 ### Step 3: Download and process NCBI NR data